-The company is an association of people who want to do certain business activities with having a legal existence.
-There are multiple types under which a company can be formed under company laws like Statutory Companies, Single Person Company, Companies Limited by shares, a company limited by guarantee, Public Limited Company, Private Limited Company.
+A company is an association of people who desire to engage in certain business activities while maintaining a legal presence.
+A company can exist in various ways, including Statutory Companies, Single Person Companies, Companies Limited by shares, a company limited by guarantee, Public Limited Companies, and Private Limited Companies.

 What is a Private Company?

 For a private company, the shares are privately held and traded among a select group of investors.
 Privately held businesses do not have stock or owners.
 The main distinction is that fewer people own and sell fewer shares.
 Typically, venture capitalists or other investors provide capital to private companies.
 It is, thus, an excellent investment for those looking for high-risk, high-reward opportunities.

 To raise additional funds for growth, private companies can go public through an initial public offering (IPO).
 The company can decide to go public to gain access to additional capital through public investment, allowing them to expand its market reach and grow its business.

 What is a Public Company?